yogeshhegde/processor-sdk-doc/source/linux/Industrial_Protocols/PTP/_PTP.rst

 GMAC
 ----

 GMAC interface can be configured to run at either 100 Mbps or 1 Gbps.
 CPTS hardware block helps with timestamping of packets.
-Refer to `here <Foundational_Components/Kernel/Kernel_Drivers/Network/CPSW.html#common-platform-time-sync-cpts>`__ for details.
+Refer to :ref:`common-platform-time-sync-cpts` for details.

 PRU-ICSS
 --------